ausaf-a/nbody/README.md

 If you're interested in working on this, but not sure what to do, feel free to reach out to me.
 My email is

 ## Motivation
 The principle of emergent behavior has always fascinated me.
-How a single rule can result in quite complicated behavior over time.
+How a simple rule can result in quite complicated system behavior over time.
 One example that we feel every day and have a good intuition for is gravity.
 This single, simple equation: `F = G*(mass1*mass2) / (radius**2)` explains not only why apples fall downwards, but also a great deal of astrophysics; the movement of our Sun, Moon, planets, spaceships, galaxies, superclusters of galaxies, etc.

 ## Why C++?
-I know, it kind of sucks to work with.
+I know, it kind of really sucks to work with.
 But it's fast, and it's used in a lot of places, so I wanted to gain some experience in writing object-oriented C++.

 ## Next Steps
 I don't have the time to keep building on this idea, but I think it would be really cool if it had some more advanced features.
 Right now it's a very simple C++ project without many bells and whistles, but you can change that!
 Here's some ideas for features that you could work on: